Den Haag (The Hague) has had a Low Emission Zone in place since the 16th April 2008.

 National website: www.milieuzones.nl

-A summary of the impacts of LEZs in the Netherlands can be found the Netherlands air quality impacts page.
+A summary of the impacts of LEZs in the Netherlands can be found on our webpage on the Netherlands air quality impacts page.